 What to do Right Now

 Though most states are still in the process of finalizing their thresholds and other guidelines, there are a number of things you can be doing in the meantime to ensure you’re prepared to collect when the time comes.
-In a recent webinar, Vertex Inc.’s Chief Tax Officer, Michael Bernard, offered some key areas to focus on internally right now:
+In a past webinar, Vertex Inc.’s Chief Tax Officer, Michael Bernard, offered some key areas to focus on internally right now:

 - Figure out what your gross revenues are in the places you sell to remotely and keep a close eye on the economic thresholds those states enforce.

 - In addition to tracking revenue, track the number of transactions you perform in these states as thresholds will include a minimum number of transactions.
 South Dakota’s threshold is 200 transactions.

 - Put together a plan for how you’re going to comply with these thresholds that includes a hosted or cloud solution, if you don’t already have one in place.